The challenge

 Our strategy

 Using a thermographic imaging treatment, we’re able show unsafe fire scenarios from a new perspective.
-This shift in focus demonstrations that danger is often hidden from the naked eye, but a fire is easily preventable if you know what to look for.
+This shift in focus demonstrates that danger is often hidden from the naked eye, but a fire is easily preventable if you know what to look for.

 Our approach